yourWaifu/sleepy-discord/source/documentation.html.md

 ```

 ### Return value
-The length of the content in the message
+The content length of the message

 ## isMentioned